 Add a Simple Pop of Green With Gourds

-Let's face it: Thanksgiving is a holiday dominated by delicious beige foods.
-(Think turkey, mashed potatoes, stuffing — we rest our case.)
-Enter: This ingeniously simple green centerpiece created by Athena Calderone of EyeSwoon to add some much-needed color to your table.
-Top a linen tablecloth with green gourds and branches — and you're done.
+Let's face it: The holidays can sometimes be dominated by delicious beige foods.
+(Think turkey, mashed potatoes, stuffing—we rest our case.)
+Enter: This ingeniously simple green centerpiece by Athena Calderone to add some much-needed color to your table.
+Top a linen tablecloth with green gourds and branches and you're done.

 Complete the Look With Colorful Taper Candles

 If you're setting the table with an autumnal-hued floral arrangement, why not complete the look with colorful taper candles to match?
-Follow lifestyle blogger Erica Chan Coffman of Honestly WTF's lead and forgo austere white candles in favor of ones that are a bit more festive for the occasion.
+Follow Erica Chan Coffman's lead and forgo austere white candles in favor of ones that are a bit more festive for the occasion.